csc-training/portable-gpu-programming/intro-day/docs/01-parallel-programming.md

-# GPUs are becoming the norm
+# GPUs: The New Default for Performance <!-- GPUs are becoming the norm -->

 <center>
 ![](img/top500_nov21.svg){.center width=65%}